fenase/BigExcelCreator/README.md

     * If you want to hide a row, pass `true` when calling `BeginRow`
 4. Between `BeginRow` and `EndRow`, use `WriteTextCell` to write a cell.
     > Alternatively, you can use `WriteTextRow` to write an entire row at once, using the same format.
+5. Use `WriteFormulaCell` to insert a formula.
-5. Use `CloseSheet` to finish.
+6. Use `CloseSheet` to finish.
-6. If needed, repeat steps 2 -> 5 to write to another sheet
+7. If needed, repeat steps 2 -> 5 to write to another sheet

 ## Example